 Usually, the director or a member of the production team will read action lines and dialogue for “bit” parts.

-Often, a read-through incorporates elements from all three.
+Often, a read-through incorporates elements from all three mediums.

 This example sets the bar pretty high.
 You can keep it loose or run a tight ship as you impart your own style into your project’s table read.
-Just make sure you go in with clear goals, and stay alert to achieve those goals.
+Just make sure you go in with clear goals, and stay alert to achieve them.

 And remember, the read-through exists to help you and everyone else.